 Examples of zero-day exploits

 - LinkedIn leaked through CVE-2021-1879.
 The vulnerability in a chain of Apple software products, in particular iOS 12.4-13.7 and watchOS 7.3.3, allowed the universal cross-site scripting (XSS).
 That breach was used to steal the information of about 700 mln users.
-A big part of them - 500 million - was set for sale.
-The leaked information included email addresses, social media records, phone numbers and geolocation details.
-Such info may be extremely useful for spear phishing with the use of counterfeited profiles in social networks.
+A big part of the - 500 million - was set for sale.
+The leaked information included email addresses, social media records, phone numbers, and geolocation details.
+Such info may be handy for spear phishing with the use of counterfeited profiles in social networks.

 - Zoom Video RCE vulnerability.
-The breach that made it possible to execute the code on the devices connected to a conference was uncovered and used amidst the first wave of coronavirus pandemic.
-Since Zoom became an extremely popular solution for video conferencing and education, the potential attack surface appeared close to unlimited.
+The breach that made it possible to execute the code on the devices connected to a conference was uncovered and used amidst the first wave of the coronavirus pandemic.
+Since Zoom became a viral video conferencing and education solution, the potential attack surface appeared to be unlimited.
 CVE-2020-6110 touched Zoom versions 4.6.10 and earlier.